ExoJulia/SysSimExClusters/README.md

 * He, Ford, and Ragozzine (2019) (Paper I): \[published in [MNRAS](https://doi.org/10.1093/mnras/stz2869)\] \[[arXiv](https://arxiv.org/abs/1907.07773)\]
 * He, Ford, and Ragozzine (2020) (Paper II): \[submitted to MNRAS\] \[[arXiv](https://arxiv.org/abs/2003.04348)\]

-**Important:** We have a separate code branch for each paper (e.g. see "He_Ford_Ragozzine_2019", "He_Ford_Ragozzine_2020"); these should be used if you want to run our code instead of the master branch, which is actively updated.
+**Important:** We have a separate code branch for each paper (e.g. "He_Ford_Ragozzine_2019", "He_Ford_Ragozzine_2020"); these should be used if you want to run our code instead of the master branch, which is actively being updated.
 In addition, the README file is different for each branch, and we provide more details for the models and code usage specific to each paper/branch.